montagestudio/firefly/README.md

 Run `npm stop`

 This will shutdown the VMs.
-You can bring them back up with `npm start` which should be reasonably fast now that they are all set up.
+You can bring them back up with `npm start` which should take < 1 minute now that they are all set up.

 After running `npm stop` the machines are not using CPU, but still take up disk space.
 Instead of `npm stop` you can run `vagrant destroy` to remove the